KanadeM/KanadeM.github.io/_includes/about/en.md

 >
 > you enter harbors you’re seeing for the first time.

-Hi, I’m YEY, a beginner of Data Science 👻.
-Welcome to contact with me: <yangye0329@gmail.com>
+Hi, I’m Lingjun Meng, a beginner of Data Science 👻.
+Welcome to contact with me: <menglingjun96@gmail.com>

 ##### Interests